-LG Laser TV review - Hands on
+LG Laser TV review

 We've seen a lot of short throw projectors for use in office and education markets, but the LG Laser TV is the first we've seen specifically for home cinema use.
 It creates a 100in image at a distance of only 22in from the included screen and packs in a raft of extras than make it deserving of that TV moniker.

 With a full 1080p resolution it's certainly well-suited for entertainment use.
 Though we have to say that you'll still need a fairly big living room, as sitting too close to a 1080p picture across a 100in screen does show up the number of pixels.